Hydrology-IFH/roger/doc/index.rst

 Inspired by `Veros <https://veros.readthedocs.io/en/latest/>`_.

-Roger, *Runoff Generation Research*, is a process-based hydrologic model that supports anything between plot and catchment scale.
+RoGeR, *Runoff Generation Research*, is a process-based hydrological model that supports anything between plot and catchment scale.
 Roger is written in pure Python, which facilitates model setup workflows.

-*We want to enable high-performance hydrologic modelling with a clear focus on flexibility and usability.*
+*We want to enable high-performance hydrological modelling with a clear focus on flexibility and usability.*

 Roger supports a NumPy backend for small-scale problems, and a high-performance `JAX <https://github.com/google/jax>`_ backend